How Much Is 88 Kg

 Q: What are the potential health implications of weighing 88 kg?

 A: The health implications of weighing 88 kg vary greatly depending on the individual.
 Carrying excess weight can increase the risk of various health problems, including heart disease, type 2 diabetes, and certain types of cancer.
-However, a person weighing 88 kg could be perfectly healthy if their body composition and other health markers are within normal ranges.
+Even so, a person weighing 88 kg could be perfectly healthy if their body composition and other health markers are within normal ranges.
 Consult a physician for a proper assessment.

 Q: What tools are used to measure 88 kg accurately?